swissi2000/Test/docs/safeRetracts.md

 ## Implementation Details
 The default value is *G28*.
-If *No Move* is selected, the Z-Axis will retract at the last X and Y position of the job.
+If *Clearance Height* is selected, the Z-Axis will retract to the Clearance Height set in Fusion 360.

 The coordinates of the *G28* and *G30* commands can be configured in CNC12 under *Setup[F1]->Part[F1]->WCS Table[F9]->Return[F1]*